 The competitor was breaking numerous laws and potentially putting consumers at risk, so our first step was to bring their violations to the FDA and the FTC through a variety of means.

-Knowing it would take time for federal intervention, we needed to engage with consumers directly on social media and online platforms.
+Knowing it would take time for federal intervention, we needed a broader public affairs effort geared at engaging with consumers directly on social media and online platforms.
 We developed targeted Facebook ads tailored to specific demographics and interests in the cosmetic and beauty industries.
 The ads served a dual purpose: some aimed to educate consumers about the competitor’s false claims, while others sought out potential advocates for a broader campaign.

 To identify potential advocates for the future campaign, we created an online survey focused on attracting the attention of those who had recently undergone a cosmetic procedure and were dissatisfied with their results.
 As participants progressed through the survey, inquiries became more focused, probing into specific procedures, satisfaction levels, and perceptions of deceptive marketing.
 If the individual’s responses aligned with the objectives of our campaign, we asked if they would be willing to share their experience further.